Techniques and Data Analysis in Biophysics 2

 There are historic module descriptions of this module.
 A module description is valid until replaced by a newer one.

 Whether the module’s courses are offered during a specific semester is listed in the section Courses, Learning and Teaching Methods and Literature below.

 |available module versions|

-PH2257 is a semester module in German or English language at Master’s level which is offered in winter semester.
+PH2257 is a semester module in English or German language at Master’s level which is offered in summer semester.

 This Module is included in the following catalogues within the study programs in physics.

 - Specific catalogue of special courses for Biophysics

 - Focus Area Imaging in M.Sc.
 Biomedical Engineering and Medical Physics

 - Complementary catalogue of special courses for condensed matter physics